 The primary purpose of the bachelor's program is to prepare students for beginning level, generalist social work practice.
-This is accomplished by developing knowledge, skills, values and cognitive-affective abilities that are transferable to a variety systems of practice settings, populations, and presenting problems.
+This is accomplished by developing knowledge, skills, values, and cognitive-affective abilities that are transferable to a variety of systems in practice settings, populations, and presenting problems.